 Instructions

-- In a medium-sized bowl, add all of the wet ingredients.
+- In a medium-sized bowl, add 2 large eggs, 1 teaspoon pure vanilla extract, 4 tablespoons of melted butter, and 1 teaspoon lemon juice.
 Pour in the frothy yeast mixture and whisk to blend.

-- Pour the wet ingredients, including 4 of the tablespoons of butter melted, into the dry ingredients and mix.
+- Pour the wet ingredients, including 4 tablespoons of shredded frozen butter, into the dry ingredients and mix into a nice, soft dough.

 - Repeat this process until you use all of the butter.
 Again, you will want to refrigerate the dough a bit between each butter layer.
 Cold butter works a lot better in making flaky layers.

-- Make the cream cheese layer by adding room temperature cream cheese, the egg yolk, and sugar to a mixer and whip until creamy.
+- Make the cream cheese layer by adding room temperature 8 ounces cream cheese, 1 egg yolk, 1 tablespoon cane sugar, and 1 1/2 tablespoons lemon juice to a stand mixer with a whisk attachment and whip until the mixture is creamy.

-- Make the icing with the powdered sugar and lemon juice to a bowl.
+- Make the icing with 1 cup powdered sugar and 1 teaspoon lemon juice to a bowl.
 Feel free to add more lemon juice to get the right consistency.
 Drizzle onto each Danish.

 Video